Indian-otaku/BetterSpeakApp/README.md

 To run the BetterSpeak app, you must convert the PyQt5 code into an executable using PyInstaller.
 Here are the steps:

 1. Install PyInstaller via pip:
-`pip install pyinstaller`
+`pip install -r requirements.txt`.
 2. Navigate to the directory containing your BetterSpeak code and run:
-Copy code
-`pyinstaller --onefile main.py`
+`pyi-makespec main.py --noconsole --splash .\betterspeaklogo.ico --icon .\betterspeaklogo.ico` followed by `pyinstaller main.spec`.
-3. Run the generated executable file.
+4. Run the generated executable file.